 You will find lots of helpful fact sheets on our website, including fact sheets on the Mental Capacity Act (2005) and assistive technology, visit https://www.alzheimers.org.uk/get-support/publications-factsheets

-Dementia Connect, our comprehensive online services directory to find support services close to you by simply entering your postcode or location at alzheimers.org.uk/dementiaconnect
+Dementia Directory, our comprehensive online services directory to find support services close to you by simply entering your postcode or location at alzheimers.org.uk/find-support-near-you

-Dementia Connect support line, open seven days a week.
-It provides information, advice and emotional support to anyone affected by dementia.
-Please call 0333 150 3456 (national rate or less) 9am – 8pm Monday to Wednesday, 9am – 5pm Thursday and Friday, 10am – 4pm at weekends.
+Dementia support line, open seven days a week.
+It provides information, advice, and emotional support to anyone affected by dementia.
+Please call 0333 150 3456 (national rate or less) 9am – 8pm Monday to Wednesday, 9am

 For a range of information about dementia visit https://www.alzheimers.org.uk/get-support/publications-factsheets and for videos and podcasts featuring real-life stories visit alzheimers.org.uk/videos